Follow in the footsteps of some of the great impressionists with us in this glorious part of the world.

 Artists may have a reputation for organisational insufficiency but we believe that creativity relies upon crisp and professional approaches and we pride ourselves upon the smooth running of our events.

 Our school and drop-in groups are known for their collegiate and warm atmosphere, we all produce our best work when we’re feeling included.
 Our groups will often have beginners and professionals working alongside each other, cheerfully exchanging tips and insights.
 We learn from the artist next to us as well as the tutor.

 We run our painting holidays as house parties, you will be asked to lend a hand occasionally, laying up or clearing at meals; managing the wine: nothing too onerous just the normal civilised stuff.

 Our holidays are memorable events where new skills are learnt and friendships are forged in uplifting places.

 Most guests to the house fly to Marseille which has several flights a day from London.
 We will pick you up from the airport by arrangement and get you back there for your return flights.
 It is also possible to take a train de grand vitesse to Avignon.

 You may also choose to drive down – it can be done in a day if you start early – or to hire a car at the airport if you want some independence.

 We are to arrive at the house on the Sunday afternoon after 3.00pm and departure is before 10.00am on the following Saturday.

-Once you have submitted your details via the form above, please confirm your place by paying the £50 deposit.
+Once you have submitted your details via the form above, please confirm your place by clicking on the button below and paying the £50 deposit.